grafana/grafana-by-example/README.md

 This repository provides a set of configration examples for Grafana and associated techologies.
 Most are full working examples that require Docker and Docker Compose, or a Grafana Cloud account

 # Examples include
+- Pseudonymization - Anonymizes sensitive data in logs using a hash and splits the sensitve data and original with hash to a separate streams
 - Grafana Enterprise and Splunk Enterprise
 - Logs generator for testing Grafana LogQL queries
 - Cloud Helper - various scipts for using Grafana APIs